ShiftLeftSecurity/sbt-ci-release-early/readme.md

 Because sbt unfortunately doesn't have jcenter as a default resolver, users still need to add it though: `resolvers += Resolver.jcenterRepo`.

+N.b. sometimes the package already exists, e.g. as an automatic proxy package created by bintray.
+You can claim ownership on the package page though.

 ## Dependencies
 By installing `sbt-ci-release-early` the following sbt plugins are also brought in: